-A witness's presentation and response to questions can have an influence on the hearing officer's decision regarding a case.
+An important job of the hearing officer is to determine the merit of facts provided especially when there is a good deal of conflict in the testimony.
+The demeanor of a witness and their response to questions can have an influence on the hearing officer's decision regarding a case.
 Following are some keys to effective testimony at an unemployment hearing: